mobilecoinfoundation/mcips/text/0042-partial-fill-rules.md

 All recipients determine the value of their TxOut's by the following process:
 * Derive the TxOut shared secret
 * Use the TxOut shared secret to derive the value mask, token id mask, and the amount commitment blinding factor.
-This computation never fails with an error, but produces "conjectures" which are expected to be correct if the Recipient owns this TxOut.
+This computation never fails with an error, but produces conjectures which are expected to be correct if the recipient owns this TxOut.
 * Unmask the masked value and token id, obtaining a u64 value and a token id.
 These may or may not be the correct value of the Pedersen commitment.
 * Reconstruct the Pedersen commitment using these conjectured values and the amount commitment blinding factor.
 If this matches the commitment, then value recovery was successful.